ucw9q/restful-api-design-guidelines/README.md

 ### Time to complete
 Services that expose long operations must track "Time to Complete" metrics around those operations.

-### Long running API faults
-For a Long Running API, it's possible for both the initial request to begin the operation and the request to retrieve the results to technically work (each passing back a 200), but for the underlying operation to have failed.
-Long Running faults must roll up as faults into the overall availability metrics.

 ### Our Technology Recommendations for APIs

 The first choices for any API development team today should be: